knpuniversity/symfony2-rest/knpu/episode5/hateoas-php-library.md

 vendor/bin/phpunit --filter testPOSTCreateBattle
 ```

 Check it out!
 It fails - but *barely*.
-ThiThes library *still* puts links under an
+This library *still* puts links under an
 `_links` key, but instead of listing the URLs directly, it wraps each inside an object
 with an `href` key.
 That's causes the failure.